 It’s hard to stand out in the music world.
 However, as original as you might be, there is probably someone who sounds exactly like you who has done it before.
 This brings us to this article about nostalgia marketing.

-With better technology and a more connected world it is easier for artists nowadays to spread their music but now that everyone can do it the market has become saturated.
+With better technology and a more connected world, it is easier for artists nowadays to spread their music.
+But now that everyone can do it the market has become saturated.

 You may have all the talent in the world, but if you aren’t marketing yourself right, no one will ever hear you.

 To remind him of planet Earth, he has a mixtape that he listens to with songs from the 70’s and 80’s.
-While the mixtape is a part of the story, it also serves as a tool to win fans.
+While the mixtape is a part of the story.
+It also serves as a tool to win fans.

-Director James Gunn had this to say: “It’s striking the balance throughout the whole movie, through something that is very unique, but also something that is easily accessible to people at the same time.
+Director James Gunn had this to say: “It’s striking the balance throughout the whole movie, through something that is very unique.
+But also something that is easily accessible to people at the same time.

 The music and the Earth stuff is one of those touchstones that we have to remind us that, yeah, [Quill] is a real person from planet Earth who’s just like you and me.
 Except that he’s in this big outer space adventure.”

-It is already available on CD and vinyl, but this is unique as the cassette tape looks exactly how it does in the film, with the songs hand written on the case.
+It is already available on CD and vinyl.
+But this is unique as the cassette tape looks exactly how it does in the film.
+With the songs handwritten on the case.

-It is being released in limited stock conveniently close to Christmas and the release of Guardians of the Galaxy on DVD and Blu-Ray on the 9th of December.
+It is being released in limited stock conveniently close to Christmas.
+And the release of Guardians of the Galaxy on DVD and Blu-Ray on the 9th of December.
 After December 31st or when stocks run out they will stop selling the tape.
 Which is guaranteed to make die-hard fans of the film rush to buy it.

 Back in the music world, another unique concept for an album is being made by hip hop legends the Wu-Tang Clan.
 They are working on a top secret album called “The Wu – Once Upon A Time In Shaolin”.

-They plan to first take the boxed album on a tour of the world, and allow listeners to hear the album through headphones in museums, galleries and festivals.
+They plan to first take the boxed album on a tour of the world.
+And allow listeners to hear the album in various ways.
+Such as headphones in museums, galleries, and festivals.
 After this tour, the album will be sold to the highest bidder.

-The Guardians of the Galaxy mixtape are using a cassette tape for novelty and nostalgia value, whilst the Wu-Tang Clan made their latest album into a priceless artifact to be displayed in museums.
+The Guardians of the Galaxy mixtape are using a cassette tape for novelty and nostalgia value.
+Whilst the Wu-Tang Clan made their latest album into a priceless artifact to be displayed in museums.

-Your creativity shouldn’t stop once you’ve finished recording your songs, but should carry on into every process of your music’s release.
+Your creativity shouldn’t stop once you’ve finished recording your songs.
+But should carry on into every process of your music’s release.

-As Wu-Tang member Cilvaringz says “It might totally flop, and we might be completely ridiculed, but the essence and core of our ideas is to inspire creation and originality and debate, and save the album from dying.”
+As Wu-Tang member Cilvaringz says “It might totally flop, and we might be completely ridiculed.
+But the essence and core of our ideas is to inspire creation and originality.
+And debate and save the album from dying.”